walidpyh/KortzHeistHelper/README.md

 ## Usage

 1. Be **online** with your character fully loaded
-2. **⚠️ BUY THE HEIST FIRST** — accept the GTA$100,000 purchase prompt first at the planning board before completing any scope or prep button.
+2. **⚠️ SETUP THE HEIST FIRST** — accept the GTA$100,000 setup purchase prompt first at the planning board before completing any scope or prep button.
 The script only completes what the game thinks you've started; applying stats before buying the heist does nothing (or leaves the board in a weird state)